 Beginning in 1983 the State has measured debt capacity by comparing debt service to UGF revenues.
 The State's policy was that state general fund supported debt service should not exceed 5% of UGF revenues.
 Beginning in 1985 the State included general obligation, lease revenue, university, certificates of participation, and the school debt reimbursement program in the ratio.
 University debt was subsequently removed from the calculation.
 In 1999, recognizing past practice of the State, the policy was amended to target 5%, but allow for the ratio to reach up to 8% due to revenue volatility.
 This policy was further refined in 2013 to target no more than 5% of UGF for general obligation debt service and no more than 8% for debt service of general obligation bonds, lease revenue bonds, certificates of participation, and the school debt reimbursement program.
 In fiscal year 2019, with the addition of certain earnings of the Permanent Fund to UGF, including the PFD distribution the policy was amended again.
-A 1% reduction to each ratio was incorporated to target no more than 4% of UGF for general obligation debt service of general obligation bonds, lease revenue bonds, certificates of participation, and the school debt service of general obligation debt service of general obligation the policy was amended again.
-A 1% reduction to each ratio was incorporated to target no more than 4% of UGF for general obligation debt service of general obligation bonds, lease revenue bonds, certificates of participation, and the school debt reimbursement program.
+A 1% reduction to each ratio was incorporated to target no more than 4% of UGF for general obligation debt service and no more than 7% for debt service of general obligation bonds, lease revenue bonds, certificates of participation, and the school debt reimbursement program.
+Based on the recurring recent practice of the State to partially fund or decline to fund local debt that had some state level subject to appropriation commitment to reimburse debt service and the additional constraints established by the Alaska Supreme Court on subject to appropriation debt structures in fiscal year 2021, the focus of capacity is on general obligation bonds

 Current and anticipated reserve balances including the Constitutional Budget Reserve and the Permanent Fund Earnings Reserve should be, in combination, maintained at minimum fund levels to ensure the highest probability of credit rating security.
 The State's most significant long-term reserve, the Alaska Permanent Fund Corpus is protected by the State's Constitution and shall remain intact.
-On June 30, 2019, the State had short term reserves sufficient to fund 150% of total expenditures, 3 times the amount of unrestricted general fund spending, or over 20 times the amount of outstanding general obligation bonds.
+On June 30, 2020, the State had short term reserves of approximately \$10.8 billion comprised of \$9.8 billion in the Permanent Fund Earnings Reserve Account (a balance of \$12.9 billion less the POMV transfer amount of \$3,091.5 million) and a projected cash balance of \$956 million in the CBR.
+The enacted fiscal year 2021 total budget was \$10,034.7 million and the UGF budget was \$4,525.8 million.
+Thus, short term reserves were sufficient to fund 108% of total expenditures, 2.3 times the amount of unrestricted general fund spending, or over 17 times the amount of outstanding general obligation bonds.
 The target minimum reserve level of unassigned revenues is a balance equivalent to 20% of the State's outstanding debt.